Pediatric behavioral intervention

 Autism isn’t a disorder that goes away or something that a child grows out of.
 In fact, it’s normal if your child has new and different behavioral challenges as they grow up, especially after puberty.
 It’s common to see us regularly for three to six months, pause your treatment once your child improves, and then come back again as your child’s behavior changes.
 We’ll be here for you at every stage of your child’s life.

-How do I prepare my child for Pediatric Behavioral Intervention?
+How do I prepare my child for a pediatric behavioral intervention?

-What questions should I ask my provider about Pediatric Behavioral Intervention?
+What questions should I ask my provider about a pediatric behavioral intervention?

 Examples include: